Camcan/phase-0-handbook/phase-0-prerequisites.md

 # Before Entering Phase 0

 #### Introduction
+Please take a moment to read the [students guide](https://drive.google.com/file/d/0B5aB0OHeInzgODlnR2hQZXk3c0U/view?usp=sharing) if you haven't done so already.

-Read Dev Boot Camp's [Blog Post](http://devbootcamp.com/2014/05/08/why-phase-0-is-key-to-your-success-at-dev-bootcamp/) on Phase 0.
-Phase 0 is an actual Phase of EDA; it is not optional.
+Phase 0 is an integral Phase of EDA; it is not optional.
 We cover the fundamentals you will need to be successful in the intensive portion of EDA.

 You may be thinking that Phase 0 will not be intense because it is remote, but it is.
 Please refrain from scheduling any vacations, trips, etc. during Phase 0 unless you expect to do the work during that time and have reliable internet access.
-There are weekly deadlines for challenges, pairing requirements, and other tasks you will be required to do each week.
+There are weekly deadlines for challenges and other tasks you will be required to do each week.

 The amount of time it takes to complete each week varies greatly from person to person.
 On average people spend 20-30 hours a week, however some are able to complete in much less while others need to spend longer on the material.
 If you are unable to complete the material, you might be requested to repeat the phase.

 #### Choose your stream
 You will need to know which stream you are wanting to be in (Ruby or C# .NET) before phase-0 begins.
 If you don't know yet which stream you will be in, please check out the [stream requirements](/stream-requirements.md)

 # Phase 0 Prerequisites